Maneesha28/CSE-412-Simulation-Sessional/README.md

 # CSE-412-Simulation-Sessional

 This repository contains the assignments of the course CSE 412: Simulation and Modeling Sessional.
+An overview of the assignments is given below.
+For more details of the assignments, please refer to the respective folders.

 ## Assignment 1: Simulation of a Single Server Queueing System